ibis-project/ibis-birdbrain/README.md

 [Marvin](https://github.com/prefectHQ/marvin), and your ML platform.

 > [!WARNING]
+> Effectively abandoned, but made for cool demos.
+If anyone's interested in forking this or understanding the learnings, reach out!
+>
-> Currently under construction by slow humans and highly experimental.
+> May eventually be under re-construction by slow humans and highly experimental.